Todd2112/My-Portfolio/PDF_reader/README.md

 This project implements a **Retrieval-Augmented Generation (RAG)** workflow:

-- Load PDF files and automatically segment their content into meaningful text chunks.
+- Load PDF files and segment content into meaningful text chunks automatically.
 - Generate embeddings locally using a compact, efficient sentence-transformer model.
-- Store these embeddings for fast, offline semantic search.
+- Store embeddings for fast, offline semantic search.
-- Accept user questions via a clean, dark-themed Streamlit GUI.
+- Accept user questions through a clean, professional Streamlit GUI.
-- Retrieve contextually relevant PDF content and feed it to an LLM (Ollama) for real-time, streaming answers.
+- Retrieve contextually relevant PDF content and provide it to an LLM (Ollama) for real-time answers.
-- Display the results in a professional, scrollable chat interface.
+- Display results in a professional, scrollable chat interface.

-The system is designed to be **fully offline**, except for the Ollama API, providing high performance, privacy, and reliability.
+The system is designed to operate **fully offline**, except for the Ollama API, ensuring privacy, reliability, and high performance.

 ---

 ## Features

-- **Offline-friendly embeddings** using `SentenceTransformer` – no internet required for processing PDFs.
+- **Offline embeddings** using `SentenceTransformer` – process PDFs without internet access.
-- **Streamlit GUI** with dark theme, chat display, multi-line input, and progress bars.
+- **Streamlit GUI** with multi-line input, configurable settings, and chat interface.
-- **Dynamic chunking** of PDF content with configurable chunk size and overlap.
+- **Dynamic chunking** of PDF content with adjustable size and overlap for semantic accuracy.
-- **Streaming LLM answers** from Ollama, providing responsive, real-time feedback.
+- **Streaming LLM answers** via Ollama for responsive, real-time feedback.
-- **NumPy-based cosine similarity** for fast, offline semantic search.
+- **Fast semantic search** using NumPy-based cosine similarity.
-- **Professional portfolio-ready design**, highlighting Python, GUI, offline capabilities, and LLM integration.
+- **Portfolio-ready design** emphasizing Python, offline capabilities, GUI, and LLM integration.

 ---

 ## About the Source PDF

-The application utilizes the book **"Artificial Intelligence and Librarianship: Notes for Teaching" (3rd Edition)** by Martin Frické.
-This open-source resource provides comprehensive insights into AI's impact on librarianship and is licensed under a Creative Commons Attribution 4.0 International License. ([softoption.us](https://softoption.us/AIandLibrarianship?utm_source=chatgpt.com))
+The application uses the book **"Artificial Intelligence and Librarianship: Notes for Teaching" (3rd Edition)** by Martin Frické.
+This open-source resource provides insights into AI's impact on librarianship and is licensed under a Creative Commons Attribution 4.0 International License. ([softoption.us](https://softoption.us/AIandLibrarianship?utm_source=chatgpt.com))

 ---